-Once Phase 1 is completed, the machine should be rebooted or powered off.
-When the machine is powered on and the server is started, the AUTOEXEC.NCF file will launch Java for Phase 2 of the installation.
-A Factory Install is implemented with the response file sections below.
-The Preinstall key of the [NWI:Factory] section is the primary key that directs the NetWare 5 Installation to perform a factory install.
-The Precopy key of the other sections specifies whether the file group should be recopied during the final file copy routine of the NetWare 5 Installation.
+he Preinstall key of the [NWI:Factory] section is the primary key that directs the NetWare Installation to perform a factory install.
+The Precopy key of the other sections specifies whether the file group should be recopied during the final file copy routine of the NetWare Installation.
 If Precopy=True, the files will be verified, but not copied.
 The Installation will appear, however, as if it is copying the files because you will see each file name displayed in the copy status box.

-NOTE: The NetWare 5 CD must be inserted in Phase 2 of the Factory Install in order to perform this file verification.
+NOTE: The NetWare CD must be inserted in Phase 2 of the Factory Install in order to perform this file verification.

 All other required keys for an automated install must also be included in the response file.
-See "Perform a Fully Automated Installation" on page 71 for more information.
+See "Performing a Fully Automated Installation" on page 78 for more information.